 Dare you eat oysters?
 Katy Davidson, fondly known as The Oyster Lady, is on a mission to convert you to this highly nutritious, delicious and aphrodisiac delicacy.
 Take the plunge and join her for a tutored tasting session (with food sampling) on the superhero of the seas.

 Sunday 21 Sept, 3.30 – 4.15pm, Angel Hotel.
 Tickets: £10.00.
 Read more and buy tickets

 Welcome to Abergavenny Food Festival 2014.
 Last year ended on a high when the Festival was awarded 'Best Event in Wales' by the National Tourism Awards for Wales.
-That accolade is shared by the huge number of people who contribute to the event in various ways: the core team, board, sponsors, funders and many other people in the town who all give their time and talents to keep the show on the road.
 So we've set the bar pretty high for 2014.

 For those of you who are new to the Festival, here's how it works.
 The five market venues in the centre of town are all accessed on a Stroller Ticket (wristband) with free entry to children under 16 if accompanied by an adult.
 Within these venues (outdoor and indoor) are over 200 carefully selected top-notch exhibitors, showcasing the best of Wales, The Marches and further afield.

 There's also a rolling programme of chef demonstrations in the Market Hall, a children's Food Academy at the Castle (sponsored by Organic Centre Wales), and plenty of other entertainment too.
 On the Saturday night we have our first ever Night Market with a brilliant collection of street food traders and as well as non-catering produce stalls; a magical place to eat, drink and hang out, and all accessed on your Stroller ticket.